 You have the Time Travel tour and Sisi’s Amazing Journey practically next door to IMMERSIUM:WIEN.
 So the kids can lose half a day with all the multimedia and VR fun around here.
 For more of that nature in Vienna, try these suggestions.

-And if the kids have caught the dinosaur bug, your next stop could be the Naturhistorisches Museum: Vienna’s museum of natural history has a couple of galleries dedicated to the reptilian giants.
+And if the kids have caught the animal bug, your next stop could be:

 How to get to IMMERSIUM:WIEN

-The dinosaurs roam right in the heart of Vienna, so you might pass nearby on a stroll through the pedestrianised centre.
+The animals roam right in the heart of Vienna, so you might pass nearby on a stroll through the pedestrianised centre.

 Subway: the location lies between Herrengasse (U3) and Stephansplatz (U3 and U1) stations